CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

 Visit http://cyf-api.herokuapp.com and check if there is a message for Andrew.

 Visit http://cyf-api.herokuapp.com and send a message to Andrew.
-You can use standard HTML form submission or an AJAX submission - see what the difference is.
+You can use standard HTML form submission or an AJAX request - see what the difference is.

 ### Let's Code!